voikko/voikko-sklearn/README.md

 # voikko-sklearn

-Python modules that extract features from text documents for machine learning.
+Python modules that extracts features from text documents for machine learning.
 Initially this is mostly for Finnish but may also work for other languages supported by Voikko.

 *Note: this is work in progress.
 The code is not usable yet.*